CBeebies: History

-On 15 March 2023, CBeebies and its sister channel CBBC rebranded their channel identities in line with a wider corporate rebranding across the BBC starting in 2021.
-This was CBeebies' first major rebrand, retiring the logo that the channel had used since its launch 21 years earlier.
-The new style featured a new logo in line with the BBC's 2021 logo, as well as a revamped appearance of the 'bug' characters that have been part of the channel's identity since launch.
+On 15 March 2023, CBeebies rebranded its channel identity, in line with a wider corporate rebranding across the BBC starting in 2021.
+This was CBeebies' first rebrand, retiring the logo that the channel had used since its launch 21 years earlier.
+The new style featured a new logo in line with the BBC's 2021 logo, as well as a revamped appearance of the "Bugbie" characters that had been part of the channel's identity since launch.

 International and non-English versions

-BBC Studios owns and operates the international CBeebies feeds, with most of them operating on a 24-hour schedule.
+BBC Studios owns and operates the international CBeebies feeds, with most of them operating on a 24-hour schedule (compared to the UK version).

-The first international launch for the CBeebies channel was in India in May 2007, although the channel was withdrawn at the end of November 2012 due to "commercial considerations".
-The Polish CBeebies channel was launched on 2 December 2007, while feeds in Latin America, East and Southeast Asia, South Africa, and Australia were launched in 2008.
-In March 2011, a on demand version of the network was launched in the US and is available on Xfinity.
+The first international launch for the CBeebies channel was in India in May 2007, although the channel was shut down at the end of November 2012 owing to "commercial considerations".
+The Polish CBeebies channel was launched on 2 December 2007, while feeds in Latin America, East, Southeast Asia, South Africa, Sub-Saharan Africa and Australia were launched in late 2008.
+In March 2011, an on demand version of the network was launched in the United States and is available on Xfinity.

 On 13 May 2011, CBeebies was launched as a programme block on the channel BBC Kids in Canada, available on weekdays between 9:00 am and 3:00 pm.
 It served a similar schedule to the main channel.
-The block ceased alongside its main channel on 31 December 2018, with some programmes moving to Knowledge Network.
+The block ceased alongside its main channel on 31 December 2018, with some programmes moving to Knowledge Kids.

 In April 2015, BBC Worldwide signed with South Korean broadcaster KBS and Japanese broadcaster Kids Station to launch CBeebies blocks on both channels.

 In April 2016, a channel for the MENA region was launched.

 On 10 March 2017, CBeebies Asia was launched in Taiwan, replacing BBC Entertainment.
-CBeebies Asia has already launched in Hong Kong, South Korea, Myanmar, the Philippines, Mongolia, Indonesia, Singapore, Thailand, Laos, Maldives, Macau, Sri Lanka, and Malaysia.
-On 13 April 2017, the localized CBeebies feed for Latin America ceased operations along with BBC Earth and BBC Entertainment.
+CBeebies Asia has already launched in Hong Kong, South Korea, Myanmar, the Philippines, Mongolia, Indonesia, Singapore, Thailand, Laos, Maldives, Macau, Sri Lanka and Malaysia.
+On 13 April 2017, the localised CBeebies feed for Latin America ceased operations along with BBC Earth and BBC Entertainment.

 On 5 April 2018, a feed was launched on Digiturk in Turkey.